Winter Running Festival

 who are a vital part of events like this one.

-And a special thanks to Chris Ralph for starting this run and to Scott and Leslie McCoubrey for
+And a special thanks to Chris Ralph for starting this run and to Scott & Leslie McCoubrey and Eric Sach for

 their years of organizing this and other runs and for their support and guidance as we carry the torch.